-Dr. John Reavey-Cantwell, Director of Endovascular Neurosurgery, and Scott Simon are two of only a handful of dual-trained neurosurgeons in the U.S. Their special training in cerebrovascular and endovascular neurosurgery allows them to maximize the potential of the Neurosurgical Hybrid Operating Suite and offer patients the latest in neurovascular treatments.
+Dr. John Reavey-Cantwell and Dennis Rivet fall into the elite category of dual-trained neurosurgeons in the U.S. This special training in cerebrovascular and endovascular neurosurgery allows them to maximize the potential of the Neurosurgical Hybrid Operating Suite and offer patients the latest in neurovascular treatments.

 John Reavey-Cantwell, MS, M.D.

 - Arteriovenous malformations